c0di/testpythonrust/content/blog-with-zola.md

 ## Conclusion

 Zola is a great SSG so far, I am happy with the setup.
-I like the simplicity of the tool and the speed of the generated site (Rust 📈) and automatic deployment with GitHub Actions. 😍
+I like the simplicity of the tool and the speed of the generated site (Rust 📈 -> `zola build` -> `Done in 91ms.` for me) and automatic deployment with GitHub Actions. 😍

 If you're looking for a Rust based SSG solution I hope this post will help you with the setup.